 - Prescribed Fire Council – to provide experienced burners, to invite their members to participate, possibly provide financial assistance to support the event

-- State Forestry agency – to provide land to be burned, experienced burners, provide PPE if needed
+- State Agencies (Forestry, Parks, Wildlife, Natural Resources) – to provide land to be burned, experienced burners, provide PPE if needed

 - Local NRCS Agent – to share information on financial and technical assistance opportunities, invite landowners that have contracts requiring prescribed burns

 - Local Extension Agent – to assist with meeting facilitation, provide materials and resources, invite local landowners